 My name is Fritz, and I’m a coastal elitist.

-I’m a white-collar hi-tech worker, a liberal arts history major and lifelong Democrat.
-Born in Portland, Oregon, later resident of Boston, later still of Mountain View, California — that is, Silicon Valley.
-I don’t think of myself as a coastal elitist, but let’s face it: I’m your guy.
+I’m a white-collar high-tech worker, a liberal arts history major and lifelong Democrat.
+I was born in Portland, Oregon, and later lived in Boston and Silicon Valley.
+I don’t think of myself as a coastal elitist, but by definition, I’m your guy.

 I lost touch with the heartland, I’m told.
 We coastal elites don’t understand how middle America is suffering economically.
 Middle-class folks can’t scrape together the cash for dinner at Pizza Hut while we big-city liberals sneer and gobble Whole Foods organic raspberries at $6.99 per biodegradable carton.